jyapayne/JGUI/README.md

 JGUI
 ====

-A general purpose GUI made in python and pycairo.
+A general purpose vector based GUI library made in python and pycairo.
+It's goal is to be reusable, multiplatform and visually scalable.